 We're going to fix this using a new class called

-UserDefaults and two new protocols called
+UserDefaults and a new protocol

-NSCoding – both of those protocols are designed to do the same thing, but the former is available only to Swift developers whereas the latter is also available to Objective-C developers.
+Codable protocol we used when working with JSON, but the former is available only to Swift developers whereas the latter is also available to Objective-C developers.

 NSKeyedUnarchiver (for use with

 Codable), all of which are there to convert custom objects into data that can be written to disk.